NathanaelA/nativescript-sqlite/src/README.md

 - (Coming soon) Multi-threading

 Note: On iOS when installing the encryption, you **might** have to delete the following file:
 `node_modules/nativescript-sqlite/platforms/ios/module.modulemap`.
-This file is REQUIRED for normal un-encrypted sqlite; but it can conflict with encryption on some versions of XCode.
+And then run a `tns platform clean ios` This file is REQUIRED for normal un-encrypted sqlite; but it can conflict with encryption on some versions of XCode.
 When you run the app; if you get a console line about encryption not being linked in; then this is the cause.